 60 different types of plants around the world produce caffeine, the seeds of coffee and cacao beans (dark chocolate) The leaves that make tea are high in caffeine.

-Most of the products this fruit is used for is energy drinks with the remainder being made into powder.
-The guarana fruit has twice the concentration of caffeine then a coffee bean, guarana produces 2 to 4.5% caffeine compared to 1 to 2% with coffee beans.
+Most of the products this fruit is used for are energy drinks with the remainder being made into powder.
+The guarana fruit has twice the concentration of caffeine than a coffee bean, guarana produces 2 to 4.5% caffeine compared to 1 to 2% with coffee beans.

-This is an herb found in South America and is popular for making infusions and has 85 mg of caffeine per cup making it less then coffee, but more than tea.
-It is actually consumed 6 to 1 over coffee in Argentina, Paraguay, Uraguay and southern Brazil.
+This is an herb found in South America and is popular for making infusions and has 85 mg of caffeine per cup making it less than coffee, but more than tea.
+It is actually consumed 6 to 1 over coffee in Argentina, Paraguay, Uraguay, and southern Brazil.